 Law enforcement is provided by the Imperial County Sheriff's Department, which is divided into Patrol Divisions.
 The North County Patrol Division is headquartered in Brawley and services Bombay Beach, Niland, Palo Verde, Salton City, and rural areas of Brawley, Calipatria, and Westmorland.
-The department includes two full time sheriff's officers serving the Salton Community Services District area.
-Because of the large coverage area of the sheriff's department, no specific response time goals exist.
+The Department includes two (2) full-time Sheriff Deputies per shift, with eight (8) Sheriff Deputies in total, 1 Investigator, and 1 Sergeant.
+Due to the large service area of the Sheriff's department, no specific response time goals exist.
 Deputies try to keep response times at a minimum and are monitored for improvements in service.
-Law enforcement services are financed via the general fund.
+Law enforcement services are financed via Imperial County's General Fund.